clustervision/trinityX/doc/configuration.rst

 ^^^^^^^^^^^^

 =================== ============= ================================== =============
-     Variable           value        default                          description
+     Variable           Value        Default                          Description
 =================== ============= ================================== =============
-obol_conf_path      Path          /etc'                              Path where obol's configuration file will be stored on the controller(s). users_home_path     Path          `trix_home`                        Default home directory path to use for users created using obol. ldap_host           FQDN          `trix_ctrl_hostname.trix_domain`   The FQDN of the ldap servers used to store ldap accounts on the cluster.
+obol_conf_path      Path          /etc                               Path where obol's configuration file will be stored on the controller(s). users_home_path     Path          `trix_home`                        Default home directory path to use for users created using obol. ldap_host           FQDN          `trix_ctrl_hostname.trix_domain`   The FQDN of the ldap servers used to store ldap accounts on the cluster.
 =================== ============= ================================== =============